-An image is taken whenever the trigger is pressed or when the Image Snap (IMGSNP) command is processed.
+An image is taken whenever the button is pushed, or when the Image Snap (IMGSNP) command is processed.
 The last image is always stored in memory.
 You can "ship" the image by using the IMGSHP command.

 The image ship commands have many different modifiers that can be used to change the look of the image output.
 Modifiers affect the image that is transmitted, but do not affect the image in memory.
 Any number of modifiers may be appended to the IMGSHP command.

-Example: You can use the following command to snap and ship a bitmap image with gamma correction and document image filtering: IMGSNP;IMGSHP8F75K26U.
+For example, you can use the following command to snap and ship a bitmap image with gamma correction and document image filtering: IMGSNP;IMGSHP8F75K26U